purescript/purescript/prelude/README.md

 runST :: forall a r. (forall h.
 Eff (st :: ST h | r) a) -> Eff r a
 ```

+Run an `ST` computation.

+Note: the type of `runST` uses a rank-2 type to constrain the phantom type `s`, such that the computation must not leak any mutable references
+to the surrounding computation.

+It may cause problems to apply this function using the `$` operator.
+The recommended approach is to use parentheses instead.

 #### `pureST`